 Tax audit of the companies in Bulgaria is performed within a 5-year period after the end of the year when the tax return for the respective liability has been submitted.
 The tax audit confirms ultimately the tax liability of the respective company - tax liable person except in the cases explicitly stated by law.
-For the companies outside Bulgaria a tax audit is performed as follows: in Ukraine - within a term of three years, in Poland and Kazakhstan - within a term of five years, and in Serbia - within a term of ten years, and Moldova - within a term of four years.
+For the companies outside Bulgaria a tax audit is performed as follows: in Ukraine - within a term of three years, in Poland and Kazakhstan - within a term of five years and in Serbia - within a term of ten years.